Class-Action Lawsuit to be Filed Against IHSA to Allow Fall Sports to Begin

-A group of student-athletes and parents plan to file a class action lawsuit against the Illinois High School Association as they aim to allow fall sports to resume amid the ongoing coronavirus pandemic.
+A group of student-athletes and parents plan to file a class action lawsuit against the Illinois High School Association, pushing to allow fall sports to resume amid the ongoing coronavirus pandemic.

 The suit will be filed in DuPage County, according to a press release, and will list the IHSA as the primary defendant.
 The suit is expected to be filed this week.

-A total of 20 students are expected to be listed as plaintiffs in the suit, which will seek a temporary restraining order ordering the state to allow fall sports to get underway.
+A total of 20 students are expected to be listed as plaintiffs in the suit, which will seek a temporary restraining order ordering the state to allow fall sports, including football, soccer and volleyball, to get underway.

 Local